 Maharashtra is a very popular Indian State and is the third-largest state of India.
 It has a very long history of Varakari, Dnyaneshwar, Namdev, Eknath, Tukaram, Chockhamela which form the base of Marathi culture.
 It was earlier under the influence of Maratha Empire king Shivaji with his concept of Hindavi Swarajya.
 Maharashtra is home to several religions people of various cultures like Hindus, Muslims, Buddhists, Sikhs, and Christians.
+Here we will discuss about the traditional dress of Maharashtra.

 The main occupation of people here is agriculture and those living near sea-line works in fishing.
 So they usually prefer clothes in which they are comfortable.
 There are traditional dresses for men and women which they wear especially on very special occasions like Ganeshotsav, Janmashtami, etc. Being home to many religions, there are hundreds of cultures and traditions here with their own dressing traditions and cultures.